RedPitaya/RedPitaya/doc/quickStart/connect/connect.rst

 Having a graphical user interface for your Oscilloscope, Signal Generator, LCR meter and other Red Pitaya applications, directly on your PC without any limitations such are limited commands or controls or any installation of additional software will provide you with a unique working experience.

 Red Pitaya STEMLab boards can be connected over:

-1. Local Area Network (LAN) – Requires DHCP settings on your local network rout
+1. Local Area Network (LAN) – Requires a DHCP server on your LAN router
 4. Direct Ethernet cable connection – Requires additional setting on users PC and STEMLab board
-2. Wireless Network – Requires an additional WiFi dongle available at Red Pitaya store
+2. Wireless Network client – Requires an additional WiFi dongle available at Red Pitaya store
 3. Access Point Mode – STEMLab board creates its own WiFi network

 .. image:: connect-1.png

 *****